mayank8893/SQL_Projects/Covid_and_Chicago_crime/README.md

-1) The first project here is a SQL project on covid data.
-I seeked to answer multiple questions like:
+## SQL Projects

+### 1. COVID SQL Analysis

+This project uses a COVID dataset to answer several real-world questions using SQL, such as:

-    a) Whats the likehihood of death if you get covid in USA?
+- What’s the likelihood of death if someone contracts COVID in the U.S.?

-    b) What percentage of population got covid in USA?
+- What percentage of the U.S. population was infected?

-    c) What countries have the highest infection rate?
+- Which countries had the highest infection rates?

-    d) Rolling population in each country that got vaccinated and so on.
+- How did vaccination progress over time across different countries?

-  This project shows my proficiiency to write basic SQL queries with use of CTE and more complex functions like PARTITION BY.
+This project showcases my ability to write basic to intermediate SQL queries, including use of **CTEs** and **window functions** like `PARTITION BY`.

-  Please check the covid_sql_project.pdf to see all the exhaustive queries.

-2) The second SQL project is on data cleaning via SQL.
-I performed operation to:

-    a) Convert the datetime format to date and update the table.

-    b) Populate the property addresses using SELF JOIN.
+**See:** [`covid_sql_project.pdf`](covid_sql_project.pdf) for the full set of queries.

+---

+### 2. Data Cleaning in SQL

+This project focuses on cleaning and preparing a messy real estate dataset using SQL.
+Key operations include:

+- Converting `datetime` to standard `date` and updating the table
+- Filling in missing property addresses via **SELF JOIN**
-    c) Break out addresses into address, city and state columns using both SUBSTRING and PARSENAME.
+- Breaking out full address strings into separate `address`, `city`, and `state` columns using `SUBSTRING` and `PARSENAME`

-    d) Multiple entries in the table were Y and N instead of Yes and No. Changed Y and N to Yes and No using CASE statements.

-    e) Removed duplicates using CTE.
+- Replacing `Y/N` entries with `Yes/No` using `CASE` statements
+- Removing duplicates with **CTEs**

-    f) Deleted unused columns from the table.
+- Deleting unused columns

-  This project shows my proficiiency to write SQL queries to clean data and make it more usable.
+This project highlights my practical skills in using SQL to clean and structure raw data for analysis.

-  Please check the data_cleaning.sql to see all the exhaustive queries.

-  3) The third project here is on understanding the crime in chcago.
-I used chicago_crime data from bigquery_public_data for this study.
-I wanted to answer primarily these questions:
+**See:** [`data_cleaning.sql`](data_cleaning.sql) for all queries.

+---

+### 3. Chicago Crime Analysis

+For this project, I used the publicly available `chicago_crime` dataset from **BigQuery** to analyze crime trends over the last 22 years.
+Questions explored include:

-    a) Has crime increased year over year?
+- Has crime increased year over year?

-    b) Is there a particular month that has more crime?
+- Are certain months more prone to crime?

-    c) What are the top 10 type of crimes in last 22 years?
+- What are the top 10 most frequent crime types?

-    d) Is there any district with more crime than others?

-    e) What was the percentage of theft year over year?

-The Sql queries i used are in the chicago_crime file.
+- Which districts report the most crimes?
+- How has theft changed over the years?

+📄 **See:** [`chicago_crime.sql`](chicago_crime.sql) for SQL queries.

+**Visualizations created using Tableau:**

 I generated the following plots in tableau to explain the results.